ensbot/ensbot-slavo3dev-blockchain/samrtcontract.md

 <h3><b>GAS SPENT</b> - Actual amount of gas spent to completion of a block creation</h3>

 <h3>Mining Incentive Model</h3>
-<p>The proof of work puzzle winner (miner) that creats a new block is incentivized with the base fees of tree Ethers and the transaction fees in Ehtereum blockchain</p>
+<p>The proof of work puzzle winner (miner) that creates a new block is incentivized with the base fees of tree Ethers and the transaction fees in Ehtereum blockchain</p>
 <p>The Winner Miner also gets the fees fees gas points for execution of a smart contract transactions</p>

 <p>The miners that solve the puzzle but they didn't win the block are called Ommers</p>
 <p>Ommer blocks are created by ommers</p>
 <p>These are added as Ommer Blocks or side blocks to the main chain.
-Ommer miners also get a small precentage ot the total gas points as a consolation and for network securuty</p>
+Ommer miners also get a small % ot the total gas points as a consolation and for network security</p>

 <h3>Eth Block Creation</h3>
 <ul>